 Case Number - The case number is the head of household's social security number.
 This number is validated by the case worker and the system match with social security.
-This information is extracted from NOMADS/AMPS when the universe pull is done.
+This information is extracted from NOMADS/AMPS.

-Disposition - All of our sample cases have an auto default of 'Data collection completed' at the time data is extracted from NOMADS.
-After the sample case audit reviews, Division and ACF SQL queries and system validations are complete, is when it may be determined that the case is 'Not subject to data collection/listed in error'.
-Examples of cases listed in error could be are a case that was pulled into the incorrect stratum or a benefit was issued in a month when the case was closed.
+Disposition - All of our sample cases have an auto default of 'Data collection completed' at the time data is extracted.
+After the sample case audit reviews, Division and ACF SQL queries and system validations are complete, it may be determined that the case is 'Not subject to data collection/listed in error'.
+Examples of cases listed in error are a case that was pulled into the incorrect stratum or a benefit was issued in a month when the case was closed.

-Type of Family for Work Participation - Cases are identified based upon the new Work Eligible Individual Indicator (WEII) codes.
+Type of Family for Work Participation - Cases are identified based upon the Work Eligible Individual Indicator (WEII) codes.
 Adults having WEII codes of 1-5 are required to participate in work activities.
-Adults having WEII codes of 6 - 12 are exempt from work activities not work eligible individuals.
-Once these adults are identified determines which type of family for work participation the case will fall under.
-This can be a 1 parent, 2 parent or child only case based upon the work eligible exemptions.
-The type of family for work participation is coded based on the WEII.
-This can be a 1 parent case for mandatory work participants or child only cases based on the WEII.
+Adults having WEII codes of 6 - 12 are the type of family for work participation is coded based on the WEII.
+This can be a 1 parent or 2 parent case for mandatory work participants or child only cases based on the WEII.

-Amount of Food Stamp Assistance - This data is extracted directly from the NOMADS/AMPS system based upon any Food Stamp SNAP allotment amounts received in the sample reporting month
+Amount of Food Stamp Assistance - This data is extracted directly from NOMADS/AMPS based on any SNAP allotment amounts received in the sample reporting month

-Receives Subsidized Child Care - NCCS C child care data is imported into OASIS and is stored in an internal system table for data extraction purposes only.
-The total amount of subsidized child care the recipient received in the report month is extracted and reported in this field.
+Receives Subsidized Child Care - NCCS childcare data is imported into OASIS and is stored in an internal system table for data extraction purposes only.
+The total amount of subsidized childcare the recipient received in the report month